 I’ve left this to the end as if you’re backpacking or having to carry your camping kit any distance, taking a cooler won’t be practical.

-But if you’re car camping, I’d definitely recommend investing in one.
+But if you’re car camping, I’d recommend investing in one.

 Speaking of ‘investing’…

-We gladly bought our Yeti cooler because it actually does what they claim and it has proven itself time and time again!
+We gladly bought our Yeti cooler because it does what they claim, and it has proven itself time and time again!

-If you have a means of keeping things cool, then this really expands the scope of what you can cook.
+If you have a means of keeping things cool, this expands the scope of what you can cook.